Understanding the Statute of Limitations for Child Sexual Abuse in Arizona

 Lafayette is located in northwest Indiana, across the rushing Wabash River from its sister city West Lafayette.
 This well-industrialized city is the government seat of Tippecanoe County and Purdue University’s economic mainstay.
 Major employers include Alcoa, Caterpillar Large Engine Division, Wabash National and Eli Lilly and Company (Tippecanoe Laboratories).

-The Lafayette Farmers Market is a Saturday morning staple that’s been around for more than 180 years, offering a wide variety of fresh fruit, vegetables, herbs, coffee, tea, plants, pet treats and baked goods.
+The Lafayette Farmers market is a Saturday morning staple that’s been around for more than 180 years, offering a wide variety of fresh fruit, vegetables, herbs, coffee, tea, plants, pet treats and baked goods.
 Music from local artists is also part of the festivities at this community gathering.

 The art scene is a big draw with the Art Museum of Greater Lafayette, which has a collection dating back to 1909.
 It puts on ten shows a year featuring arresting paintings, photos and sculptures while running lots of lectures and classes.
 You can also view the works of local and regional artists at the Artists’ Own gallery in a grand Colonial Revival mansion.